Uniforms of the Royal Navy: Officers

 Uniform regulations for officers were first issued by Lord Anson in 1748, and remained unchanged for nearly twenty years.
 Reportedly, the officers themselves advocated its adoption, as they "wished to be recognised as being in the service of the Crown."
 The "best uniform", consisting of an embroidered blue coat with white facings, worn unbuttoned with white breeches and stockings, was worn for ceremonial occasions; the "working rig" was a simpler, less embroidered uniform for day-to-day use.
 In 1767 the best uniform was abolished and replaced by the working rig, with a simpler "undress" uniform for day-to-day use.
 By 1795, as a result of the French Revolutionary Wars, a plain blue "undress" coat had been introduced for everyday use, and epaulettes were officially introduced.
 By 1846, all officers wore epaulettes.
 The white facings came and went over the years, briefly becoming scarlet (1830-1843).
 Though stripes of lace on the cuffs had been used to distinguish the different ranks of admiral since 1795, the first version of current rank insignia, consisting of stripes with a "curl" in the top one, was introduced for all officers in 1856.

 In 1825, the white breeches were replaced by trousers for officers serving in the United Kingdom, although the practice of wearing white trousers with naval uniforms (popularly known as “Wei-Wei Rig”) continued for officers serving overseas (e.g. in the West Indies and China) until 1939.
-Throughout the nineteenth century, there was great variation in uniform; officers paid for their own uniform, and often adapted it to fit civilian fashion of the time, as the Admiralty regulations governing uniform were not highly prescriptive.
+Throughout the nineteenth century, there was great variation; officers paid for their own uniforms, and often adapted it to fit civilian fashion of the time, as the Admiralty regulations were not highly prescriptive.

 For service in tropical climates, a white tunic and trousers were introduced in 1877.
 During World War II, a blue working dress on the lines of battledress was approved.
 Caps were to have white tops all year around, and blue caps were abolished in 1956.

 The distinctive white collar patch of the midshipman first appeared in 1758.

 Ratings

-Uniform for ratings was first established by the Admiralty in 1857.
+Uniform for ratings was first established in 1857.
 Prior to this, most seamen wore "slops", or ready-made clothing sold to the ship's crew by a contractor; many captains established general standards of appearance for the seamen on their vessel, but there was little or no uniformity between ships.
 On one occasion in 1853, the commanding officer of HMS Harlequin paid for his boat crews to dress as harlequins, an incident which may have contributed to the Admiralty's decision to adopt a standard uniform.

 A number of changes have been introduced since the introduction of the first rating uniform, notably the removal of the blue jacket in 1890, and the replacement of bell-bottoms by flared trousers in 1977.
 In 1997 there was a major standardisation programme, meaning that all ratings now wear the same ceremonial uniform for the first time in history.